 “… There is a perfectly normal door right over there you know,” Saeko said, a sweatdrop appearing on her head.
 Even she wouldn’t think about cutting her way into a building when there were other means to get in.

 Despite the somewhat bantering tone of these discussions however, the moment Kiba reached the building, the attack started to go sideways.
 Because Kiba didn't wait for any kind of signal.
-Instead the instant he was within sprinting distance he dashed forward, his sword flashing out at the front doorway, which was sliced in two, each half showing signs of ice particles on it before Kiba hit it hard with a shoulder, shattering the remaining pieces.
+Instead, the instant he was within sprinting distance he dashed forward, his sword flashing out at the front doorway, which was sliced in two, each half showing signs of ice particles on it before Kiba hit it hard with a shoulder, shattering the remaining pieces.
 Then he was inside out of sight

 Up on the rooftop Ranma had seen this and groaned.
 “Dammit, I suppose we should've expected that whatever he said earlier.”